theorangepotato/programming-languages-2019/lecture-1.2.md

  **Homework:**
  - Read the [BNF Converter Tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) up to and including Section "The deeper semantics of precedence levels: dummy labels".

- - Install [Haskell](https://www.haskell.org/) on your machine and run some programs in the [LambdaNat language](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lambda-Calculus/LambdaNat).
+ - Run some programs in the [LambdaNat language](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lambda-Calculus/LambdaNat) (this needs Haskell installed, see the homework of the previous lecture).

  - Write a program `plus_one.lc` in LambdaNat that adds +1 to a number.
 Test your program using the interpreter as in the previous item.